exelix11/mono-nx/notes/writeup.md

 I wrote a quick wrapper using the mono embedding API and tried it on console.
 As one might expect, it resulted in an immediate crash.
 A little underwhelming, I know.

 At first I tried debugging with the GDB stub implementation we have on switch, however I decided to switch to logging and testing on an emulator, with a few symlinks I could reduce my build-test cycle to a few seconds which greatly helped.
+It's hard to overstate how helpful a short build-test cycle can be.

 After figuring out how to listen to mono's internal logging events, i started to make real progress since I started getting clean error messages and source locations.